Cyrix126/gupaxx/IDEAS.md

 Automatic registration could be done to prevent spam by checking if the registered address is in p2pool window or by giving a small HR to XvB.
 It could be an option to ask at first start.
 ### Setup Guide
-At first start, a guide could ask the user what it intends to do with Gupaxx (create node, create wallet, use XMRig-Proxy, participate in raffle...) and do the setup for him and show him what it must do manually.
+At first start, a guide could ask the user what it intends to do with Gupaxx (create node, create wallet, use xmrig-proxy, participate in raffle...) and do the setup for him and show him what it must do manually.
 An option to skip this guide would be present for advanced users.
 ### Very noob mode
 At first start, a mode is suggested for very noob users.
 It would only shows the seed phrase of the wallet generated and configure all options for the user.
 ### Use remote node while syncing local node